This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Passport pages

-Choose between 48 or 64 pages for your passport.
-Select a validity duration of either 5 or 10 years.
+You can choose between 48 or 64 pages for your passport and a validity duration of either 5 or 10 years.
 The fee structure varies based on the delivery timeframe.

 Step 4: Passport fee

-Once all the details have been submitted, a passport has to be paid before proceeding further with biometric verification.
-This fee depends on the duration of validity and the page count of the booklet.
+Once all the details have been submitted, a passport must be paid before proceeding with biometric verification.
+The fee depends on the duration of validity and the booklet’s page count.

 Step 5: Biometric verification